eonx-com/easy-monorepo/packages/EasyStandard/readme.md

 ### Run check

-Go to root of project and run `vendor/bin/ecs check`.
+Go to the root of project and run `vendor/bin/ecs check`.

 Expected output: `[OK] No errors found.
 Great job - your code is shiny in style!`